Harshit-1997/FlappyBirdAI/README.md

 <code>pip install -r requirements.txt</code><br>
 <code>python Trainer.py</code>

-It will to perfectly play the game in 3 4 generation.
+It will learn to perfectly play the game in 3 or 4 generation.